-SECT TION 6 HSC exam preparation and estimated exam mark (where relevant) prepa under ration and de take the VE lity of the school or college/RTO delivering the HSC course to manage HSC exam etermine an appropriate estimated exam mark for students who intend to Γ course HSC exam and who have addressed the HSC focus areas (HSC n awarded RPL/credit transfer for the associated units of competency.
-A program te o support the student's HSC exam preparation is available. e learning opportunities/program that will be provided to the student to support exam preparation: An approp identified. riate procedure to determine an estimated exam mark for the student has been

-SECTION 7 Student, school/college and RTO sign off

-The outcome of the application for RPL/credit transfer within the Stage 5/Stage 6 VET course as detailed above, and any programs identified to address gaps in the course requirements and/or HSC exam preparation (where relevant) have been agreed to by all parties involved.
+SECTION 6 HSC exam preparation and estimated exam mark (where relevant) It is the responsibility of the school or college/RTO delivering the HSC course to manage HSC exam preparation and determine an appropriate estimated exam mark for students who intend to undertake the VET course HSC exam and who have addressed the HSC focus areas (HSC Content) and been awarded RPL/credit transfer for the associated units of competency.
+A program to support the student's HSC exam preparation is available.
+Outline the learning opportunities/program that will be provided to the student to support their HSC exam preparation: An appropriate procedure to determine an estimated exam mark for the student has been identified.
+SECTION 7 Student, school/college and RTO sign off The outcome of the application for RPL/credit transfer within the Stage 5/Stage 6 VET course as detailed above, and any programs identified to address gaps in the course requirements and/or HSC exam preparation (where relevant) have been agreed to by all parties involved.
+Student's name: Date: Student's signature: Principal's name: Principal's signature: Date: RTO representative's name: RTO representative's signature: Date:

-Student's name:

-Student's signature: Date:

-Principal's name:

-Principal's signature: Date:

-RTO representative's name:

-RTO representative's signature: Date: